 High debt levels are not necessarily a problem, and can be used to finance investments in public health, education and other services that raise living standards.
 Such is the case particularly when credit is readily available and real interest rates are as low as they have been been until now among the wealthiest nations.

-But China’s leveraging of massive loans to secure smaller nations’ assets and increase its military footprint is a growing problem, according to the Center for Global Development, which examined the debt implications of China’s Belt and Road Initiative aiming to invest $8 trillion among dozens of nations for vast infrastructure linking Europe, Africa and Asia.
+But China’s leveraging of massive loans to secure smaller nations’ assets and increase its military footprint is a growing problem, according to the Center for Global Development, which examined the debt implications of China’s Belt and Road Initiative aiming to invest US$8 trillion among dozens of nations for vast infrastructure linking Europe, Africa and Asia.

 “It remains unclear the degree to which BRI, a Chinese-led bilateral initiative that seeks to employ some multilateral mechanisms to achieve its financing goals, will be guided by multilateral standards on debt sustainability,” authors John Hurley, Scott Morris and Gailyn Portelance wrote in a policy paper.